emirotin/mimosa-jade/README.md

 then provide it to `lib`.
 For instance: `lib: require('jade')`.
 To use a version of jade prior to `1.0`, use mimosa-jade `1.0.1`.
 * `extensions`: an array of strings, the extensions of your Jade files.
-* `static`: when set to true, will compile Jade templates to static HTML by executing the compiled function.
-* `staticContext`: an object passed to the compiled template function when generating HTML.
+* `context`: an object passed to the compiled template function when generating HTML.
-If `staticContext` is a function itself, it's being executed and the result is used as a context for the template.
+If `context` is a function itself, it's being executed and the result is used as a context for the template.